 1985 Homeowners were not able to sell their personal homes to buy those the company produced so Woodmark developed a program whereby the homeowner would trade their existing home for a new custom home built in the location of the owner’s choice.

-1991 to present Multiple dishonest clients failed to pay which regularly wiped out capital accumulated to grow the business.
+1991 to 2018 Multiple dishonest clients failed to pay which regularly wiped out capital accumulated to grow the business.
 There was never a question about product quality.
-An analysis of these clients showed that they did not in any small way understand or appreciate the free enterprise system.
+An analysis of these dishonest clients showed that they did not in any small way understand or appreciate the free enterprise system.
 Periodic dishonesty in a business without a cost-effective legal system in place was a problem continually faced by Woodmark.

-2002 Lawyer-client failed to pay final draw to Woodmark, a corporation.
+2002 Lawyer-client failed to pay final payment to Woodmark, a corporation.
 Woodmark filed very rare lien on their home but did not execute it.
 Client sued Vern individually.
 Vern’s lawyer despite instructions given to him otherwise failed to address this.
 Client received judgment against Vern, individually.
 Fourteen years later after statute of limitations had passed Vern received notice from lawyer-client directing the constable to immediately seize Vern’s personal property.
 Vern was forced to borrow funds and pay former client $50,000 to settle.

 2002 Defended himself in District Court as a pro se lawyer against a lawyer-developer who without ownership had built seven homes on his and his brother’s inherited land which had been deeded to their ancestors by Sam Houston.
 Although Vern’s performance was respected by the opposing lawyer and the judge, the land remarkably was lost.
 The visiting judge–chosen by his opponents–had among a number of questionable practices during the trial, removed the jury from the room and with no basis issued a directed verdict eliminating the developer from the case.
 Additional Wuensche land not included in the case was also subsequently given to the developer after the final verdict.
 Details of the case are presented in a book by Vern: Overcoming Legal Abuse as an American Entrepreneur.